lupyuen/lupyuen.github.io/src/rusti2c.md

 _Where is __println__ defined?_

-__println__ comes from our NuttX Embedded HAL.
-This is how we import it...
+[__println__](https://github.com/lupyuen/nuttx-embedded-hal/blob/main/src/macros.rs) comes from our NuttX Embedded HAL.
+We import it at the top...

 ```rust
 //  Import Libraries